 c.
 Return to Physical Activities-This is a stepwise process that starts once the student is symptom free.
 Again, students who continue to play while having concussion symptoms or who return to play too soon-while the brain is still healing-have a greater chance of getting another concussion.
 A repeat concussion that occurs while the brain is still healing from the first injury can be very serious, and lead to lifelong consequences, and even death.
+As per the 7/22 updates: students may not return to athletic activities (interscholastic sports) until they have been symptom-free for a minimum of

+24 hours and have been evaluated by and received written and signed authorization to return to activities from a duly licensed physician.

-- Step 1.
-The student is asymptomatic at rest, back to their usual learning activities, and has been cleared by their Health care Provider to start to return to play. - Step 2.
+$\cdot\,\,$ Step 1.
+The student is asymptomatic at rest, back to their usual learning activities, and has been cleared by their Health care Provider to start to return to play.

+• Step 2.
 Light aerobic activity.
 Begin with light aerobic exercise only to increase an athlete's heart rate.
 This means about 5 to 10 minutes on an exercise bike, walking, or light jogging.
-No weight lifting at this point. - Step 3: Moderate activity.
+No weight lifting at this point.

+• Step 3: Moderate activity.
 Continue with activities to increase an athlete's heart rate with body or head movement.
-This includes moderate jogging, brief running, moderate-intensity stationary biking, and moderate-intensity weightlifting (less time and/or less weight from their typical routine). - Step 4: Heavy, non-contact activity.
-Add heavy non-contact physical activity, such as sprinting/running, high-intensity stationary biking, and regular weightlifting routine, non-contact sport-specific drills (in 3 planes of movement). - Step 5: Practice & full contact.
-Young athlete may return to practice and full contact (if appropriate for the sport) in controlled practice. - Step 6: Competition.
-Young athlete may return to competition.
+This includes moderate jogging, brief running, moderate-intensity stationary biking, and moderate-intensity weightlifting (less time and/or less weight from their typical routine).

+• Step 4: Heavy, non-contact activity.
+Add heavy non-contact physical activity, such as sprinting/running, high-intensity stationary biking, and regular weightlifting routine, non-contact sport-specific drills (in 3 planes of movement).

+$\cdot$ Step 5: Practice & full contact.
+Young athletes may return to practice and full contact (if appropriate for the sport) in controlled practice.

+Step 6: Competition.
+Young athletes may return to competition.

 It is important for the coaches, the athlete, and their parents to watch for concussion symptoms during and after each day's step.
 If an athlete's concussion symptoms come back, or he or she experiences new symptoms when becoming more active at any step, this is a sign that the athlete is pushing him- or herself too hard.
 The athlete should stop these activities and rest for 24 hours, and begin the previous step once they are symptom free.
+Current research suggests that some level of symptoms with activity may be acceptable.
+What is appropriate for each person must be determined but their hea;th care provider.
+If this is not addressed in the provider's orders, the expectation will default to "symptom free".

-E. Concussion Management team-MPH's Concussion Management team will include the Athletic Director, School Nurse, Academic Support representative, Head of Upper School, Head of Middle school, a faculty representative, a coach, and a PE teacher.
+E. Concussion Management team-MPH's Concussion Management team will include the Athletic Director, School Nurse, Health and Safety Coordinator, Academic Support representative, Head of Upper School, Head of Middle school, a faculty representative, a coach, and a Core Health teacher.
 The team will meet monthly during the school year to discuss potential changes and updates to this policy and the status and progress of any students with an active or resolved concussion diagnosis.
 They will also work to provide educational opportunities to the MPH community.